wattahay/cli-game-scripts/README.md

 ### Runs in Linux Terminal

-Set up a terminal with an increased ~26 font size, and a Dark Tango color palette.
 1. On the git page, click the green Clone/Download button to get the .zip file
 2. Extract the zipped files, maintaining the same directory structure
+3. Set up a terminal with an increased ~26 font size, and a Dark Tango color palette
 4. Run the game: **python3 beast.py**

 ### Script Options